 Once upon a time I often found some of the daily/nightly news to be interesting.
 It was also my attempt to see another person’s view on various stories.
 But over the course of time, I have noticed that everything is breaking news.
 What is so earth-shattering about another Presidential tweet?
 Even more so, I see a constant amount of fear and anxiety in just about every headline breaking story.

-I came across an article What Are You Afraid Of?
-By Dr. Steven Novella, an academic clinical neurologist at Yale University School of Medicine.
+I came across the article What Are You Afraid Of? by Dr. Steven Novella, an academic clinical neurologist at Yale University School of Medicine.
 Dr. Novella, in his article, raises the question, why do so many people worry about the (statistically) wrong things?
 Below are a few of his answers;

 - Humans are intuitively terrible at probability; “for most of us, our brains are just not built to be comfortable with large numbers.
 That is why people gamble and play the lottery.”

 - Availability of heuristics; “A heuristic is a mental short-cut that most people tend to make, without thinking.
 It is true enough most of the time to be an efficient assumption, but it is not strictly logically true.
 The availability heuristic is the tendency to assume that something is common or likely if we are easily able to think of an example.
 We are given the false sense that the events we see on the news are common or likely.
 Therefore, the news tends to give us a distorted view of reality.
 They also tend to focus on fears, because that is what sells.
 “Should you be afraid of X?
 Find out at 11.”

 - Social media; “There is an entire cottage industry that exists to sell fears about food and toxins.
 People worry about trace amounts of “chemicals” in their food rather than whether or not they are getting enough exercise.”